Caelan's Domain

 You can also install manually by cloning the repository and running ./setup.sh — see the cAgents README for details.

-Optional: Install Node.js for smarter hooks.
-If Node.js is installed on your system, cAgents can use hook scripts that run automatically before and after tasks - validating output, enforcing project conventions, and catching mistakes earlier.
-Node.js is not required. cAgents works without it.
+Optional: install Node.js for smarter hooks.
+If Node.js is on your system, cAgents can use hook scripts that run automatically before and after tasks — validating output, enforcing project conventions, and catching mistakes earlier (see Hooks in the official docs).
+Node.js isn't required. cAgents works without it.
 But if you want the plugin running at full capability, it's worth the install.

-Before running any cAgents commands, you should create a CLAUDE.md file in your project root.
-This file is how you give agents persistent context about your project - what it is, how it's structured, what conventions to follow.
+Before running any cAgents commands, create a CLAUDE.md at your project root (see Memory in the official docs for the canonical reference, or claude-code-guide Part 1 for the in-series treatment).
+The five-anchor template below adds a cAgents-specific lens — what makes a CLAUDE.md work well for cAgents commands — on top of those references.
+This file is how you give agents persistent context about your project — what it is, how it's structured, what conventions to follow.

 Without a CLAUDE.md, agents have to infer everything from the files they can read.
 With one, they start with a clear picture of what they're working in.